Triploit-org/TSS-Windows/README.md

-# TSS-Linux
+# TSS-Windows
-TSS for Linux: A Shell with a built in scripting function !
+TSS for Windows: A Shell with a built in scripting function !